 With 19 seasons under our belt, we have consistently delivered quality football, entertainment, and community for our fans.
 Practices begin in January, regular season and post-season play running April through July.

-We were established in 2002 as the Tacoma Majestics.
-The team went 24-2 in our first three years of existence, making it as far as the Western Conference Championship game in 2005.
+Established in 2002 as the Tacoma Majestics, he team went 24-2 in our first three years of existence, making it as far as the Western Conference Championship game in 2005.

 In 2006, the Tacoma Majestics merged with the Seattle Warbirds, moved the team to Seattle, and became the Seattle Majestics.

 From 2006 to 2011 we held an impressive record of 49-15 including six division titles, one Conference Championship, and one National championship.

 In 2012, we acquired new owners whom established a new look that gave our organization alignment with other professional teams in the Greater Seattle area.

 September 2014, we went through a structural change and officially became a 501(c)3 non-profit organization.

 Being a 501(c)3 non-profit organization will allow us to better raise funds to attract the best talent women’s football has to offer as well as establish a viable organization through the help of donors and sponsors alike.